SUPERCHARGE YOUR ONLINE VISIBILITY! CONTACT US AND LET’S ACHIEVE EXCELLENCE TOGETHER!

 Analyzing Entity Performance Using Search Console

-- Filter by Queries: You can filter the data by query to highlight keywords and search terms that are linked to specific entities.
-For example, if you are optimizing a brand as an entity, filter for queries that include your brand name, product types, or any related service offerings.
+- Filter by Queries: Filtering queries helps identify search terms directly tied to specific entities.
+For example, when strengthening a brand as an entity, tracking queries that include the brand name, product categories, or service offerings is essential.

 Identifying Search Terms and Clicks Related to Specific Entities